Heron II from Devon Wins the Classic Boat’s ‘Restored Sailing Vessel over 40ft’ award.

 Heavy duty white webbing jackstays produced in-house by the Jimmy Green Sewing Team compliment the classic finish for this now beautifully restored yacht.

-Voting for the Classic Boat Awards 2020 has now closed.
-The winners will be announced in the April issue of Classic Boat Magazine.
+The winners were announced in the April issue of Classic Boat Magazine. https://awards.classicboat.co.uk/winners/

 Heron II is now based in the Med and is available to charter exclusively for trips worldwide.